 The opinions stated here are my own, not those of my company.

 This page contains information that should be useful for recruiters.
-Last updated May 2019.
+Last updated July 2021.

 Right now, I am not looking for a new role, at my current employer or elsewhere.

 - I’m happy with my current role, responsibilities, team, and manager chain (my manager, their manager, etc).
 However, I am only marginally in control of this happiness.
 The tech world moves fast and changes fast.
 Beyond say, 18 months, things get more vague and uncertain.